 Writing in Different Points of View

-Point of View: First Person
+- Point of View: First Person

 - Used either in narrative or autobiographical work.
 The first-person point of view is usually the author speaking either themselves or through a character in the story.
 Example: “I am sitting here contemplating my position in the company.
 Here comes the boss into my office and now I’m a dead man walking.”

 - Point of View: Third Person.
-When we write in third person, we are writing from an outsider’s view of the situation.
-Usually this is when a writer uses a secondary character to explain a situation happening in the story from an outside looking in point of view.
+When we write in the third person, we are writing from an outsider’s view of the situation.
+Usually, this is when a writer uses a secondary character to explain a situation happening in the story from an outsider looking in point of view.
 Example: I sat there watching him, he seemed to be contemplating his position in the company as the big boss walked into his office.
 Looks like he’s a dead man walking now.